 16p13.11 Deletion

-Below is a summary for the 16p13.11 Deletion observed in research publications.
+The information for this summary of 16p13.11 deletion syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 The online gene guide includes more information about 16p13.11 deletion such as the chance of having another child with this condition, behavior and development concerns linked to 16p13.11 deletion or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.